LQR471814/Quizizz-Hack/README.md

 # Quizizz-Hack
 Getting Quizizz Answers Manually (Without a bot)

-### Current status: script is broken
+### Current status: Script is broken, Quizizz issued a fix

 ### Step 1: Getting the Quiz ID (This will be important later)

 #### To get your Quiz ID:
- - open up Chrome Inspector in the quiz window and go to the network tab (If there is nothing there than reload and keep the inspector open).
+ - Open up Chrome Inspector in the quiz window and go to the network tab (If there is nothing there than reload and keep the inspector open).
- - find a packet that's request url has something to do with `gameSummaryRec`.
+ - Find a packet that's request url has something to do with `gameSummaryRec`.
  - Double click it and find the entire Request url.
 There will be a parameter in the url called `quizId`, just copy the value of that and keep it in a safe place

 ![alt text](https://github.com/LQR471814/Quizizz-Hack/blob/master/get-quizID-1.jpg)